hisurfadvisory/MACROSS/README.md

 <br>
 3. All core variables (when possible) are named beginning "$vf19_" to control cleanup
 	<br>&emsp;3a.
 For the same reason, custom variables (when possible) should be named beginning with "$dyrl_"
 	<br>&emsp;3b.
-Shared variables that get passed from one script to another for processing include:
+Common globally-assigned variables that get passed from one script to another for processing include:
 		<br>&emsp;&emsp;$PROTOCULTURE = the thing being investigated (A file, a value, a username, etc)
 		<br>&emsp;&emsp;$CALLER = the name of the script calling functions in another
 		<br>&emsp;&emsp;$HOWMANY = the number of successful results being tracked between scripts